There are several common foods to avoid with Herpes or Shingles. You may be eating these daily!

 Will taking Lysine help?

-If you’re concerned about handling these foods, take (1) 500 mg. capsule of Lysine on an empty stomach the day you consume these foods.
-Amino acids will not work if you take them with food.
+It may help to take (1) 500 mg. capsule of Lysine on an empty stomach the day you consume these trouble foods.
+Amino acids will generally not work if you take them with food but I have taken a Lysine after eating a few nuts and that seems to work OK.
+Or I take it when my stomach empties about 2 hours later

 If you feel an outbreak coming on, take 1000 mg. of Lysine twice a day for a few days until better.
 But don’t take any amino acid consistently as we maintain a delicate balance of them.

-Calcium and Vitamins D, A and K2 are very helpful during outbreaks, as well as extra DHA.
+Calcium and Vitamins D, A and K2 are very helpful during outbreaks, as well as extra DHA (part of what’s in fish oil or Cod Liver Oil).
 Viruses attack the fatty cell membranes, and these membranes are stronger when nourished with fat-soluble vitamins.

 I’ve used Systemic Formulas VIVI for many years to fight viral outbreaks.
 It’s combined here in my online store with Lysine.
 I also add Monolaurin, an excellent anti-viral in its own right.
 Instructions on taking these are on their Online Store pages.